Avg. Home Price: $444K

-The unique history and landscape of the Dubuque Area attract plenty of visitors each year, but the community’s focus on the future is what keeps people around.
-Many neighborhoods, including Downtown Dubuque, have been refurbished in recent years, with an emphasis on technology.
+The Dubuque area attracts plenty of visitors each year, but the community’s focus on the future is what keeps people around.
+Many neighborhoods, including Downtown Dubuque, Eastern Dubuque, and Peosta, have been refurbished in recent years, with an emphasis on technology and growth.

 Nearest Ruhl&Ruhl Office